-The best evidence regarding treatment sequencing comes from the Canadian Sarcoma Group's SR2 randomized trial of pre- vs postoperative radiation (25) [1b].
+The best evidence regarding treatment sequencing comes from the Canadian Sarcoma Group's SR2 randomized trial of pre- vs postoperative radiation (28) [1b].
 This trial randomly assigned patients with localized primary or recurrent extremity sarcomas to be treated using external-beam radiation (50 Gy with a 16 Gy boost for microscopically positive surgical margins) followed by surgery, or surgery followed by external-beam radiation (66 Gy).
-This trial with its later long term follow up results (26, 27) [1b] in addition to meta-analysis (28) [2c] and one retrospective study (29) [2b] confirmed that preoperative RT was equivalent to postoperative RT regarding local control and long-term physical function.
+This trial with its later long term follow up results (29, 30) [1b] in addition to meta-analysis (31) [2c] and one retrospective study (32) [2b] confirmed that preoperative RT was equivalent to postoperative RT regarding local control and long-term physical function.
+A systematic review and meta-analysis analysing six studies (n = 4192 patients) found a statistically significant advantage in post-operative radiotherapy for overall survival (HR 1.15 and p = 0.05).
+Combined HRs for disease-free (1.25 and p = 0.22) and disease-specific (1.06 and p = 0.43) survival also favoured post-operative radiotherapy but did not achieve statistical significance.
+Preoperative radiotherapy came with a statistically significant higher risk of wound complications(33).
+ASTRO guidelines still recommends preoperative over postoperative RT in most patients(34).

 Sequencing radiotherapy when re-resection is planned was tested in one retrospective study of 249 patients in whom re-excision was planned.
-The study showed that here was no evidence that radiotherapy sequence influenced local control, metastatic control, disease-free survival, or disease-specific survival between the pre and the postoperative radiotherapy groups (30) [2b].
+The study showed that here was no evidence that radiotherapy sequence influenced local control, metastatic control, disease-free survival, or disease-specific survival between the pre and the postoperative radiotherapy groups (35) [2b].

-Based on the prospective trial results (25-27) [1b], that was confirmed by meta-analysis (28) [2c] and retrospective data (29) [2b] and in accordance with the most recent ESMO guidelines (10) the strength of the recommendation for the timing of radiotherapy is evaluated to be strength A.
+Based on the prospective trial results (28-30) [1b], that was confirmed by meta-analysis (31) [2c] and retrospective data (32) [2b] and in accordance with the most recent ESMO guidelines (11) the strength of the recommendation for the timing of radiotherapy is evaluated to be strength A.